5 Meanings

 Women is losers

-Women is losers, oh,
+Women is losers, oh

 Say honey women is losers.

-Well, I know you must have heard it all,
+Well, I know you must try, Lord,

 And everywhere